NukolLodda/Flopcraft/README.md

 As of right now, Modussy currently has support for Minecraft Java version 1.20.1 on
 <a href="https://files.minecraftforge.net/">forge API</a>.
-A fabric port will likely get made some day however, it will likely be in a separate repository.

 <br>
 If you have any questions regarding Modussy, you can cvm to <a href="https://discord.gg/NTwqY3rcvU">the Modussy discord server</a>.